nidhinmk/AzureAI/README.md

    [Agent Framework](/AgentFramework.md) - Enables developers to securely build, deploy, and scale high-quality extensible AI agents.

    [Multi Agent with Agent framework](/MultiAgentFramework.md) - A multi-agent solution allows agents to collaborate within the same conversation

+   [Agent-to-Agent (A2A)](/Agent2Agent.md) - The Agent-to-Agent (A2A) protocol provides a standardized framework for agent discovery, communication, and coordinated task execution.

 ## Computer Vision